streamlink/streamlink/docs/install.rst

 You can download the latest stable Windows installer from the `GitHub Releases Page <https://github.com/streamlink/streamlink/releases/latest>`__.

-You can download the latest nightly Windows installer `here <https://streamlink-builds.s3.amazonaws.com/nightly/windows/streamlink-latest.exe>`__.
+Alternatively, you can download the latest `nightly Windows installer <https://streamlink-builds.s3.amazonaws.com/nightly/windows/streamlink-latest.exe>`__.

 This is a installer which contains: